 Many of you are probably eager to try out the Windows 8 Consumer Preview which Microsoft released this month.
-The consumer preview has the same minimum requirements as Windows 7, so if you’re PC is currently running Windows 7 then you should be able to install it and dual boot Windows 8 with your current OS.
+The consumer preview has the same minimum requirements as Windows 7, so if your PC is currently running Windows 7 then you should be able to install it and dual boot Windows 8 with your current OS.

 However since this is only a consumer preview, and not actually the final RTM version of Windows 8, it is best to install it as a second operating system and not to replace your current installation of Windows 7.

 This guide will show you how you can dual-boot your computer with Windows 8 and Windows 7.
 This will allow you to choose which operating system you want to use at start-up.
-In case you are not comfortable with installing the OS as dual-boot you can Install Windows 8 in Virtual Box and try it out.
+In case you are not comfortable with installing the OS as dual-boot, you can Install Windows 8 in Virtual Box and try it out.

 Partitioning Your Hard Drive

 The first thing that you are going to have to do is to create a partition on your hard drive.
 This will be where you are going to install Windows 8.
 By creating a partition, it allows you to install a different operating system onto it and it won’t affect your current operating system.
-In the past it could be rather tricky to partition a hard drive, but thankfully in Windows 7 there is a built-in tool to manage this for you.
+In the past, it could be rather tricky to partition a hard drive, but thankfully in Windows 7, there is a built-in tool to manage this for you.

 The access the partition manager click Start –> Right Click My Computer –> Manage

 Then select Disk Management from the menu on the side

 Once you are in the partition manager you should see all your hard drives, as well as any external drives you have currently connected.
 You are now going to shrink your existing hard drives size to make room for a new partition.
 Here’s how to do it